Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 > THIS IS FOR THE REWORKED BASE MOD (`extended_weapon_customization`), WHICH IS CURRENTLY DISCORD EXCLUSIVE AND WIP
 > \
 > IN FACT, THE REBUILD FOR THIS IS VERY WIP AS WELL
-> \
-> FOR INFO ON THE OLD VERSION OF THIS PLUGIN, SEE [THE OLD README ON PAGES](https://backup158.github.io/DarktideWeaponCustomizationOwO/README_OLD)

 # OwO?
 What is this?
 Add-on plugin for the Extended Weapon Customization (EWC) mod.
-Adds various parts, mostly inspired by history (more like history-inspired films and games) and tacticool airsoft guns.
+Adds various parts, typically inspired by historical weapons and tacticool airsoft LARP sessions.

-In case of misaligned sights, I recommend using [Crosshair Remap (Continued)](https://www.nexusmods.com/warhammer40kdarktide/mods/253) as a workaround (not like I added any yet lol).  \
-With the rebuild, Error 2001/2014s when entering the Mourningstar are much rarer.
-In case they do happen, it can be kinda avoided by directly accessing the mission board through [Psych Ward](https://www.nexusmods.com/warhammer40kdarktide/mods/89) or some other equivalent, but it won't save you from getting disconnected at the start of a mission.
-I've only had trouble connecting at the start; once you're in, you're probably in until the end.

-Report alignment issues and I might fix it if I'm not busy (lying umder blamket ^u^).
+Report alignment issues, and I might fix it if I'm not busy (lying umder blamket ^u^).

 # Installation
 ## Requirements